-Sensory Dysfunction is usually diagnosed by an occupational therapist, a speech and language pathologist or by a
+Sensory Dysfunction is usually diagnosed by an occupational therapist, a speech and language pathologist

-sensory integration dysfunction.
+teacher interviews to assess sensory integration dysfunction.
 For children ages 0-3, California has an

 Early Start Program that allows eligible children to be evaluated at no cost.
 IDEA 2004 ensures that school

 Program).
 Know your rights-many schools will not offer or will even decline to provide this service.
 You

 are your child's advocate.
 See www.wrightslaw.com for more advocacy help.